-Check out the full or part-time courses available on the Further Education colleges' websites:
+Check out the full or part-time courses available on the Further Education (FE) Colleges websites.

-The Careers Service provides you with professional advice on your career development.
-A careers adviser can provide up-to-date information on courses, training and job trends information.
+The Careers Service can offer you professional advice on your career development.
+A careers adviser can give up-to-date information on courses, training and job trends information.
 You will have to make important decisions, such as choosing what to learn and how to fit your learning around your other commitments.

 There is a range of support available that you may be entitled to if you decide to enter further education.

 The Education Maintenance Allowance (EMA) is a means-tested fortnightly payment to help with the costs of continuing in education if you are aged between 16 and 19.
 For more information about eligibility and to get an application pack, contact your college or visit Money to Learn - Education Maintenance Allowance

 You may be eligible for a Professional and Career Development Loan (PCDL).
 This is a deferred repayment bank loan to help you pay for vocational education or training.
 To check if you are eligible visit Professional and Career Development Loans (GOV.UK website)

 Further Education grants may be available if you have to pay fees and need help with this.
 You can also apply for a grant towards living costs.
 To download an application form and read guidance notes, go to:

 The Education Authority is responsible for the administration of Further Education grants.